liuchunchi/draft-liu-nasr-requirements/draft-liu-nasr-requirements.md

 ## Use Case 4: Ingress Filtering

-Ingress Filtering techniques, such as uRPF, help prevent source IP address spoofing and denial-of-service (DoS) attacks {{RFC8704}}{{RFC5635}}.
+Ingress Filtering techniques help prevent source IP address spoofing and denial-of-service (DoS) attacks {{RFC8704}}{{RFC5635}}.
 It works by validating the source IP address of a received packet by performing a reverse path lookup in FIB table, all the way to the source.
 If the path does not exist, the packet is dropped.
 NASR can be used to regularly validate the path stored in the FIB table, and tell if it continues to exist.
-This can potentially reduce the false negative rate.
+The other usage is to check if a packet carries a valid trail of transit proofs.
+If it does then the packet is verified.

 # Requirements {#requirements}